 Curriculum: Equalities should be embedded in the curriculum, and gender should be covered along with other protected characteristics.
 Staff may need specific training to deliver lessons effectively.

-Pride Group: a room in the school is allocated to our Pride Group which runs every Monday lunchtime.
+Pride Group: a room in the school is allocated to our Pride Group which meets regularly.
 This is a safe space for all LGBT students run by student ambassadors and supported by a team of staff allies, external agencies (Just Like us) and ex-students.

-ADDITIONAL INFORMATION
+6. ADDITIONAL INFORMATION